Jamie-Lea Winch

-Jamie-Lea Winch (born 18 October 1990) is an English international lawn bowler.
+Jamie-Lea Marshall (née Jamie-Lea Winch) (born 18 October 1990) is an English international lawn bowler.

 Bowls career

 Jamie competed for England in the women's pairs at the 2014 Commonwealth Games where she won a silver medal with Natalie Melmore.

 In 2015 she won the triples silver medal and fours bronze medal at the Atlantic Bowls Championships and in 2016, she was part of the fours team with Rebecca Wigfield, Wendy King and Ellen Falkner who won the silver medal at the 2016 World Outdoor Bowls Championship in Christchurch.

 She has won four National Championships including the singles in 2019.
 Also during 2019 she won the triples gold medal at the Atlantic Bowls Championships.

 In 2022, she competed in the women's triples and the Women's fours at the 2022 Commonwealth Games.
 She won the gold medal in the triples with Sian Honnor and Natalie Chestney.

+In 2023, she was selected as part of the team to represent England at the 2023 World Outdoor Bowls Championship.
+She participated in the women's triples and the women's fours events.
+In the fours, her team won the gold medal defeating Australia in the final.